Jordandde/FYDP/backend/README.md

 - `--no_fpga`: If this flag is set, the FPGA is not included in-the-loop and fake output is used instead.

+- `--conv_mode`: Use in conjunction with `--no_frontend`.
+If this flag is set, the fake input matrices will be used for convolution rather than matmul.

 - `--print_request`: If this flag is set, the incoming requests from the frontend will be printed for debugging purposes.

 For example, to run the program with no FPGA connected, you would use:

 `./main --no_fpga`

+To run the program to perform convolution with no FPGA or frontend connected, you would use:
+`./main --no_frontend convolution_files/test_edge_detect.txt --no_fpga --conv_mode`